kwhitley/itty-router/README.md

   // then divert ALL requests to /todos/* into the child router parentRouter
-    .all('/todos/*', todosRouter.handle) // all /todos/* routes will route through the todosRouter .all('*', missingHandler)
+    .all('/todos/*', todosRouter.handle) // attach child router
+    .all('*', missingHandler) // catch any missed routes

   // GET /todos --> Todos Index
   // GET /todos/13 --> Todo #13